Caring for the Homeless

-Heartside Clinic serves people who are homeless and without a permanent residence.
+Heartside Health Center serves people who are homeless and without a permanent residence.
 This includes people living on the streets or in missions, shelters, transitional housing and single-room occupancy hotels.
 Our mission also extends to people who are doubling up with other families on a temporary basis.
 Most, but not all, of our clients come from the Heartside area of Grand Rapids, the poorest section of the city.
 We average more than 600 medical and social work visits per month, so it is clear our services are urgently needed.

 Heartside Clinic provides a range of health and social services in one convenient location.
 Our nurses, social workers, volunteers, manager and physicians are dedicated to providing compassionate, holistic health care: